Wa1tee/OrthoKeyboard75/README.md

 # OrthoKeyboard75

 ## Features:
- - Keyboard with a 15 x 5 button ortholinear layout
+ - Keyboard with a split ortholinear layout
+    - Two 5x6 clusters
+    - 3.5" touch screen in between
  - USB Type-C connector
  - A form factor that fits in a standard 60% keyboard case
  - On board STM32 microcontroller - No separate controller devboard like Pro Micro